smilers/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-hotpatch-updates.md

 These steps ensure that targeted devices, which are [eligible](#eligible-devices) to receive Hotpatch updates, are configured properly.
 [Ineligible devices](#ineligible-devices) are offered the latest cumulative updates (LCU).

 > [!NOTE]
 > Turning on Hotpatch updates doesn't change the existing deadline-driven or scheduled install configurations on your managed devices.
-Deferral and active hour settings still applies.
+Deferral and active hour settings still apply.